cran/ggeffects/README.md

 [`ggeffects::install_latest()`](https://strengejacke.github.io/ggeffects/reference/install_latest.html)
 to install the latest development version from r-universe.

-## marginal effects: marginalizing over non-focal predictors
+## Adjusted predictions at…: marginalizing over non-focal predictors

 `predict_response()` is a wrapper around three “workhorse” functions, `ggpredict()`, `ggemmeans()` and `ggaverage()`.
 Depending on the value